SmejkalJakub/Project-TAM/README.md

 This is a prototype application for the school project.
 We developed a tinder-like application for the movies.

 It uses TMDB and genre preferences to recommend movies to the user.
+User can also create or join group to get the recommendation based on the user preferences.

-More information in the `documentation.pdf` file.
+More information in the [documentation.pdf](https://github.com/SmejkalJakub/Project-TAM/blob/main/documentation.pdf) file.